YuriAtanasov/metallb/website/content/usage/_index.md

 #### "Cluster" traffic policy

-With the default `Cluster` traffic policy, `kube-proxy` on the node that received the traffic does load-balancing, and distributes the traffic to all the pods in your service.
+With the default `Cluster` traffic policy, `kube-proxy` on the node that received the traffic does load balancing, and distributes the traffic to all the pods in your service.

 This policy results in uniform traffic distribution across all pods in the service.
-However, `kube-proxy` will obscure the source IP address of the connection when it does load-balancing, so your pod logs will show that external traffic appears to be coming from the service's leader node.
+However, `kube-proxy` will obscure the source IP address of the connection when it does load balancing, so your pod logs will show that external traffic appears to be coming from the service's leader node.